abinit/pseudo_dojo/pseudo_dojo/pseudos/ONCVPSP-PBE-PDv0.3/README.md

     Can be used for GW.

-  * Cr-sp-high.in: Similar to Cr-sp.in but with smaller core radii (and larger cutoff) for high-accuracy calculations.
+  * Cr-sp-high.in: Similar to Cr-sp.in but with smaller core radii (and larger cutoff) for high-accuracy calculations e.g. magnetic systems.
     Can be used for GW.

 ## Mn